larabros/elogram/docs/endpoints.rst

     :type $longitude: int
     :param $longitude: Longitude of the center search coordinate.
 If used, ``$latitude`` is required
     :type $distance: int
     :param $distance: The distance in metres.
-Default is ``1000``m, max distance is 5km.
+Default is ``1000`` m, max distance is 5km
     :returns: Response

     **Example request:**